Building trusting relationships among key players that spur the movement of ideas into action in an agile manner for the Arewa region.

 AREWA DEMOGRAPHIC PROFILES

-Nigeria's population is projected to grow from more than 186 million people in 2016 to 392 million in 2050, becoming the world’s fourth most populous country, with northern Nigeria popularly called "Arewa" having the highest youth population.
+Nigeria's population is more than 200 million people and is projected to be 392 million in 2050, becoming the world’s fourth most populous country, with northern Nigeria popularly called "Arewa" having the highest youth population.
 Nigeria’s sustained high population growth rate will continue for the foreseeable future because of population momentum and its high birth rate.
 Nigeria needs to harness the potential of its burgeoning youth population in order to boost economic development, reduce widespread poverty, and religious and ethnic violence.

 • 0-14 years old: -42.79% (male 40,744,956/female 38,870,303)